 Our Team Of Thinkers, Researchers, Designers And Artists.

-Khalid is a Sudanese political cartoonist and activist.
-He is the author of the acclaimed Khartoon! series and his work has been exhibited worldwide.
+Khalid is an award-winning Sudanese political cartoonist, curator and activist.
+He is the author of the acclaimed Khartoon! series, and his work has been exhibited worldwide.

 Ramy is an Egyptian rock musician famed for his performances in Tahrir square during the 2011 revolution.
 He lives in exile in Finland after being tortured for his art, and his songs are illegal in Egypt.